tudo-cni/nodrop/README.md

 Please visit [Visual NODROP Diff](https://cni.tu-dortmund.de) (coming soon.) for a detailed side-by-side diff of the patch.

 ## Usage

 Currently the patch has to be applied manually to your distributions kernel-tree.
-Please use the `nodrop.patch` file together with `patch` or `git patch` to apply the changes.
+Please use git to apply the patch series.

-## Validation Tools
+## TUN Validation Tools

 Our proposed validation tools can be used to verify the packet drop behavior of the default TUN driver for single and multi queue TUN interfaces.

-With the NODROP patch the tools should show zero packet drops.
+With the NODROP patch the tool should show zero packet drops.

 <details>
   <summary>Compile the validation tools</summary>